fholger/crysis_vrmod/Game/Manual/05_Vehicles.md

 Approach the vehicle and, while looking at it, press the off hand trigger to enter the vehicle.
 To leave again, press your left hand's A/X button.

 ## Driving the vehicle
 Use the left thumbstick to drive the vehicle.
 Forward/back controls your engine, while left/right steers.
+Left Grip can be used for a speed boost.

 ## Changing seats and camera mode
 Press the right B/Y button to cycle through the available seats on the vehicle.
 Hold that button to switch between first person and third person camera.

 ## Firing guns
-When in the driver seat and in first person, the gun follows your head direction, so you can aim with your head.
-Press your weapon hand's trigger to fire the gun.

-When in the gunner seat or in third person camera mode, you have to aim the gun with the right thumbstick, similar to aiming with a gamepad.
-Head or controller aim is unfortunately not straight-forward to implement in these situations.
+Use the right stick to aim, then press right trigger to fire your primary weapon.
+If the vehicle has a secondary weapon, it can be fired with the left trigger.

+## VTOL controls
+The left stick controls strafe movement in forward, backward, left and right direction, while the right stick controls pitch and yaw.
+Additionally, the right A button can be used to ascend vertically.
+Left Grip can be used for a speed boost.

+## Recalibrate view
+If you need to recalibrate your view position and height (e.g. because you want to sit down when driving vehicles), quickly hop into the menu and back into the game.
+This will trigger a view recalibration.